Garmin ENDURO – What’s Rubbish So Far

 - It takes 27 seconds from plugging in the charger until the G drive pops up on my windows PC.
 Zzzzzzzzzzzzzzzzzzzz.

 - Enduro hung several times when setting up and required restarts.
 The worst Garmin setup experience for about 18 months (generally Garmin have been very good of late with new devices in my experience)

 - On pressing the start button, there is sometimes a 2-second delay until the sports profile screen appears #Lag

 - The GNSS accuracy (GLONASS) is really not good, the 745 from the end of last year was very good, Enduro’s new internal platform seems to have gone back 2-years in terms of accuracy.
 Back to square 1 with the Sony chip.
 (Methodology + Results).
 Here is just one example of an open water swim…I mean run, the same section with GPS-only was pretty good.

-- I must have said this a thousand times now, once again GLONASS seems to be the problem and GPS-only seems fairly good (based on several workouts and using beta firmware).
+- I must have said this a thousand times now, once again GLONASS seems to be the problem and GPS-only is relatively good.
 The following image shows a good & representative excerpt of a GPS-only performance.
 Indeed with GPS, the overall performances are on par with some of the previous typically-good Garmin GPS performances.

 - UGH: The memory available for CIQ is the same as F5, F5, F6, F6s ie lower than 5X/5plus, 6 PRO Series, 6X.
 Why??
-Garmin can’t change this.
+It’s cheaper, Garmin can’t change this.